gotaproblem/pistorm-atari/boot_scripts/README.md

-# PiStorm on Pi Boot
+# PiStorm-Atari on Pi Boot

 ## Bootup script

 For your convience a startup script for systemd in Linux is located in this directory.
-This script will start PiStorm *before* the network connections have started.
+This script will start PiStorm-Atari *before* the network connections have started.

 ### Installation

-To start PiStorm on automatically on boot, copy `pistorm.service` into /etc/systemd/system/ in your Pi's filesystem.
+To start PiStorm-Atari automatically on boot, copy `pistorm.service` into /etc/systemd/system/ in your Pi's filesystem.
 Then run:

 ```bash
 sudo systemctl enable pistorm